 Treatment.
-Each patient has a treatment plan tailored to his or her particular needs.This typically includes medication for symptoms, group meetings and activities.
+Each patient has a treatment plan tailored to his or her particular needs.
+This typically includes medication for symptoms, group meetings and activities.
 Individual therapy is not provided at PMC - this is best done in an outpatient setting.

-Group programs.
-The focus of treatment at PMC is healing and recovery.
+at PMC is healing and recovery.
 Everyone is encouraged to attend all scheduled groups to receive benefit from the program and to develop needed skills.
 Classes and groups focus on a variety of topics, including socialization, relaxation, self-esteem, communication and relapse prevention.